-Jordi Roglans-Ribas is the Deputy Director for Argonne’s Nuclear Engineering Division.
+Jordi Roglans-Ribas is the Director of Argonne’s Nuclear Engineering Division.
 He is a senior nuclear engineer and has been with Argonne since 1987.

 Roglans-Ribas is also the Argonne Program Director for the National Nuclear Security Administration’s Global Threat Reduction Initiative Reactor Conversion program.
 The program’s mission is to minimize, and to the extent possible eliminate, the use of highly enriched uranium in civil applications by converting research and test reactors to the use of low-enriched uranium (LEU) fuel and targets for the production of medical isotopes.
 The program develops and qualifies high-density LEU fuel to enable reactor conversion, develops methods and performs analysis to support reactor conversion and licensing, and develops technologies to enable the use of LEU for production of molybdenum-99 for medical applications.